dhutchison/dhutchison.github.io/_posts/2012-09-16-the-cheap-stylus-gamble.markdown

 - apple
 - review
 ---
-I decided shortly after writing the post "[Why it is impossible to get a 5 star review](/2012/08/22/why-it-is-impossible-to-get-a-5-star-review/ "Why it is impossible to get a 5 star review")  to go ahead and take the gamble and purchase the product.
+I decided shortly after writing the post "[Why it is impossible to get a 5 star review](/2012/08/22/why-it-is-impossible-to-get-a-5-star-review/ "Why it is impossible to get a 5 star review")  to go ahead and take the gamble and purchase [the product][stylii].
 The product had mostly good reviews, except for the silly one detailed in the previous post, and for £2.28 I wouldn't really feel out of pocket if they did turn out to be rubbish.

 <!--more-->